Wok & Skillet

 How to Make Traditional Shoyu Ramen

-Put ½ a cup of the Shoyu Tare and 5 cups of the Basic Clear Chicken Soup in a medium saucepan.
+Pour ½ a cup of Shoyu Tare and 5 cups of Basic Clear Chicken Soup into a medium saucepan.
 Mix and bring to a simmer over low heat.

 Cook the ramen noodles in a large pot of boiling water.
-Fresh ramen that has been cut to a standard thickness (about 1 mm) will cook in about 1 - 2 minutes.
+Fresh ramen cut to a standard thickness (about 1 mm) will cook in about 1-2 minutes.

 The cookbook does include a recipe for fresh ramen noodles (Chukasuimen), but I used fresh ramen noodles that I purchased from a local Japanese supermarket.
 If you have trouble finding fresh ramen noodles and don't want to make your own, you can purchase dried ramen noodles at your local Asian supermarket or online.